folio-org/folio-org.github.io/guidelines/github-actions-frontend.md

 This document is for existing and new front-end UI and Stripes repositories.

+## Disable Jenkins pipeline

+The Jenkins pipeline needs to be disabled as a first step, to prevent it running in parallel with GitHub Action workflows and so publishing duplicate artifacts.

+Do: `git mv Jenkinsfile Jenkinsfile.deprecated`

 ## Setting up the workflows

+#### Please note that a separate branch and pull request is created for each selected workflow.
+There are two separate workflows
+- #### One for snapshot artifacts
+- #### One for release atifacts

 ### Add FOLIO workflows